Farmers' Loan and Trust Company: Company headquarters

 The company's first office was a private dwelling at 34 Wall Street.
 Upon the completion of the Merchant's Exchange Building in 1827, Farmers' moved its headquarters there, remaining until the Great Fire of New York destroyed the building in 1835.
 After renting office space since its inception, the company purchased a plot of land in 1882 for $120,000 on William Street and built a two and a half story building which it used as its headquarters from 1889 until 1890.
-In February 1889 it purchased the adjacent plot for $250,000 and built a new building occupying 16-22 William Street at a total construction cost of $1,064,159.19 for the old and new building.
+In February 1889 it purchased the adjacent plot for $250,000 and built a new building 16-22 William Street at a total construction cost of $1,064,159.19 for the old and new building.
+The architect of the new eight-storey office structure was C. W. Clinton and David H. King, Jr. received the contract for the entire work.
 By 1908, the business had again outgrown its space so it purchased the property of the Delaware, Lackawanna and Western Railroad Company for $625,000 at the corner of William and Exchange Place, north and west of the plots already owned by the company.
 The new building was completed in 1909 at a cost of $1,476,037.84.

 Between 1930 and 1931, the bank tore down its existing headquarters, and built a new fifty-nine story structure known as the City Bank-Farmers Trust Building at 20 Exchange Place, which became one of New York City's tallest buildings.
 The steel-framed structure sheathed in granite and limestone was designed in the Art Deco style by Cross & Cross.
 The building served as the company's headquarters until 1956 and the City Bank-Farmers Trust Building was eventually sold by Citigroup in 1979.